Jerry Heller: Managing the rise of West Coast rap

 In the 1980s, Heller began managing acts on the nascent Los Angeles hip hop scene, many of whom recorded for the now defunct Macola in Hollywood.
 He managed both C.I.A., of which Ice Cube was a member, and the World Class Wreckin' Cru, which included Dr. Dre and DJ Yella.
 On March 3, 1987, he met Eazy-E, and the two became co-founders of Ruthless.
 Under the direction of Heller and Eazy, Ruthless had six RIAA-certified Platinum or Gold releases in three years: Supersonic (J. J. Fad), Eazy-Duz-It (Eazy-E), Straight Outta Compton (N.W.A), No One Can Do It Better (The D.O.C.), Michel'les self-titled debut, and Niggaz4Life (N.W.A).

 After N.W.A

 N.W.A broke up in 1991 when Dr. Dre left.
 Ice Cube left in 1990 and had been dissed by N.W.A, including Dr. Dre, on the 1990 EP 100 Miles and Runnin'.
 Jerry Heller and Eazy E became the subject of diss tracks such as No Vaseline and Fuck wit Dre Day (And Everybody's Celebratin').
 Dr. Dre later recalled: "The split came when Jerry Heller got involved.
 He played the divide and conquer game.
 Instead of taking care of everybody, he picked Eazy to handle it.
 And Eazy was like, 'I'm taken care of, so fuck it'."

-Ice Cube accused Eazy of being too much under Heller's influence and both of them exploiting the rest of the group: "Eazy-E, MC Ren, Dr. Dre, and Yella".
-Also, "It's a case of divide and conquer, 'cause you let a Jew break up my crew" and "house nigga gotta run and hide, yellin' Compton but you moved to Riverside."